teykamp/Istrocrafighter/CONTRIBUTING.md

     So that we can consistently serve images from the CDN, always use image_path or image_tag when referring to images.
 Never prepend "/images/" when using image_path or image_tag.
     Also for the CDN, always use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
 So instead of url('/images/blah.gif'), use url('../images/blah.gif').
     Comments are very useful, and in places where adding new features, oblogatory.
-    We put the opening brace ({) on the line following a function, loop or if statement.
+    We put the opening brace ({) on the same line as the function, loop or if statement declaration.

 Committing: